simonp0420/PSSFSS.jl/docs/src/manual.md

 1 cm.
 The triangulation uses 10 edges in the x and y directions (`Nx` and `Ny`).

 You can get documentation for `rectstrip` by typing `?rectstrip` at the Julia prompt.
+`rectstrip` can be used to model dipoles, strip grids, ground planes, rectangular reflectarray elements, and rectangular patch elements.
+A call to `rectstrip` generates a rectangular strip, which by default (i.e. when `rot=0`) is oriented with its sides parallel to the x and y axes.
+It should be noted that it is permissible for either or both strip side lengths to be equal to the corresponding unit cell dimension (i.e. `Lx==Px` and/or `Ly==Py`).
+Currently, this is the only way to model an imperfectly conducting ground plane (`Rsheet` > 0) that completely fills the unit cell.

 Other FSS/PSS element types: `pecsheet`, `pmcsheet`, `polyring`, `meander`, `loadedcross`, `jerusalemcross`.